fbpx

 What would it look like if all your plans/dreams for Change for Change were realized?

 Change for Change for us is not just meant to be an organization, we would love it to be a movement.
 Basically, we can be an example of how it works and our fellow youth can take it up and use their friendships/circles of influence to make a difference wherever they are.
-Literally, all it takes is the little pocket change you have daily, weekly, monthly to be impactful in the lives of those less privileged in the society.
+Literally, all it takes is the little pocket change you have daily, weekly, and monthly to be impactful in the lives of those less privileged in society.
 We would hope our story would inspire others to take up a home or whichever area they see a need, focus on it and drive the change they want to see.

 What keeps you going?